-Her research interests focus on digital infrastructure and governance, the EU-AU partnership and the geopolitics of development.
+Her research interests focus on digital infrastructure and governance, AU-EU cooperation and the geopolitics of development.
 Chloe also has a strong regional interest in North Africa.
-She is co-editing a volume on Europe-Africa digital cooperation for Routledge.

-Chloe holds a MA from Georgetown University’s School of Foreign Service, a BA in History and Political Science from Trinity College Dublin, and did Erasmus year at Sciences Po Paris.
+Chloe holds a master’s degree from Georgetown University’s School of Foreign Service and a bachelor’s degree in history and political science from Trinity College Dublin.

 Chloe is also a non-resident scholar at the Middle East Institute in Washington DC.